SSWConsulting/SSW.Rules.Content/rules/the-happiness-equation/rule.md

 2. **Happiness is relative** - Unhappiness can come from comparisons with others.
 Instead compare yourself with your day yesterday.
 3. **Get one thing in life, lose another** - Can't have everything.
 When you are saying 'Yes' to one thing, you are saying 'No' to another.
 4. **The 'Happiness Equation'**
-  Happiness = Expectations - Reality
+  Happiness = Expectations - Reality.<br>
-  - If you want to be happier, then:
+  If you want to be happier, then:
      - Reduce your expectations
      - Increase your reality
 5. **Consider luck** - Everyone wants to succeed in life.
 But what causes some of us to be more successful than others?
 Is it really down to skill and strategy - or something altogether more unpredictable?
 Sometimes peoples success is simply luck.
 Read [the book "Fooled by Randomness"](https://en.wikipedia.org/wiki/Fooled_by_Randomness)